The hand-forged and hammered copper beautifully frames this chrysocolla w/malachite polished stone.

 It’s been awhile since I made some cold settings.
-I really do like the raw earthiness look to the stone wirh this typeof setting.
+I really do like the raw earthiness look to the stone with this type of setting.
 Two are made with copper, one is copper and German silver.

 Do you or your family make any special dishes for the holidays?